 - Send a handwritten thank you card to your customers after the event.

-Marketing Ideas for Catering Websites
+Catering Marketing Ideas for Your Business Website

 Your website should be a tool to generate qualified leads.
 It seems like catering companies have a strategy to give users just enough information to get them to call or meet.

 This can be a huge waste of your time because you will end up answering questions that should be answered online.
 Why manually qualify customers when you can make your website do it for you?

 With that in mind, here are some ideas for marketing your catering website.

 1. Communicate the benefits of your service online.

 Planning a wedding is a stressful process.
 Many catering companies offer stress-reducing services like dining room setup and cleanup.
 Other perks may be serving the meal/appetizers or coordinating tables for a buffet.
 It's shocking how many catering companies include these types of benefits but don't say anything about them.